 In 2015, the animation studio was dissociated from the production company to become 3.0 studio .

 A studio that keeps its artistic DNA and its vocation to explore and mix different 2D and 3D animation techniques in order to develop their specificities and complementarities.

-Recently, 3.0 studio lent support to the film Klaus by Sergio Pablos, executed the animation minutes of The French Dispatch by Wes Anderson as well as the development of the next animated film by Michel Hazanavicius, The most precious of Cargoes, of which he is executive producer.
+Recently, 3.0 studio collaborated on the film Klaus by Sergio Pablos, executed the animation minutes of The French Dispatch by Wes Anderson as well as several short films made in whole or in part at the studio.
+It is currently responsible for the graphic development and production of Michel Hazanavicius’ animated film The most precious of Cargoes, of which it is executive producer.